Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Identifying identity theft

-Still the number one reported crime at the Federal Trade Commission, identity theft isn’t going away.
+Identity theft isn’t going away.
 The number of cases reported is small in relation to the huge amount of identity information that hackers collect every time you hear of a database compromise.
-Your identity may be in jeopardy for years to come as thieves warehouse your data for a future time.
+Your identity may be in jeopardy for years to come as thieves warehouse stolen data and piece together a profile of your identity using artificial intelligence.

 Simple vigilance can help you stop identity theft in its early stages before serious damage is done.
 Follow these tips from Chapter 21:

 Protect your information at home.
-Most identity theft is low-tech and committed by people whom you invite into your home.
+Often identity theft is low-tech and committed by people whom you invite into your home.

 Shred financial documents that contain account and Social Security numbers.